gallenc/solent2Public/week1/maven-test-exercise/README.md

 You will be presented with a very large list of possible archetypes.
 Choose the default (1245) 1245: remote -> org.apache.maven.archetypes:maven-archetype-quickstart (An archetype which contains a sample Maven project.)

-when asked, enter the following values REPLACING gallenc with YOUR github username
+When asked, enter the following values REPLACING gallenc with YOUR github username
 ```
 Choose a number: 7:
 Define value for property 'groupId': : org.gallenc.com504.ood  (REPLACE gallenc)